ThaiDuongVu/Wardi/README.md

 ### Mobile-friendly interface

-**Wardi** is built with mobile and responsiveness in mind, therefore it can adapt to different devices and screen sizes.
+**Wardi** is built with mobile interfaces and responsiveness in mind, therefore it can adapt to different devices and screen sizes.

 <img src="/public/readme/mobile.png" width=250 />